Top Five Guests Not Invited To Your Summer BBQ

 - Ants: Common types of ants found in and around homes this time of year are argentine ants, carpenter ants and odorous house ants and they are all in a constant search for food making your outdoor barbeque very appealing.

-Tips to keep uninvited guests away and to take back your yard this summer:
+Tips to keep uninvited guests away from your next BBQ: